Fragments of Desire

 Text.
 Gerardo Vizmanos

-A scene from the film "100 days" by Hussein Erkenov serves to bring us closer to that reality of bodies in which desire also manifests in fragmentary moments and in gestures that need no narrative explanation, although for Western audiences there may be situations like communal showers with erotic elements that might be foreign to the context of the film itself.
+In "100 days Before the Command" by Hussein Erkenov desire emerges in brief moments of contact and bodily proximity.
+This film offers us a reality of bodies in which desire also manifests in fragmentary moments and in gestures that resist narrative explanation, although for Western audiences there may be situations like communal showers with erotic elements that might be foreign to the context of the film itself.
 From a gay and homoerotic perspective, fragmentation presents here as a way of approaching bodies as desiring subjects that seek freedom today and suggests treating bodily experience and desire as operating in the present, not as a linear narrative.

-These are three films that move in very different registers.
-American bourgeois domesticity and family codes in Markopoulos's, carceral institutionalization and codes of confinement in Genet's, and Soviet military discipline and military codes in Erkenov's.
-These representations of desire distance themselves from the intellectualist idealism that, between the late 19th and early 20th centuries, allowed many artists to express their drives under the protection of the academic, thus escaping the morality of the moment that would have condemned them.
-Against this model (also visible in authors like Cocteau, certain symbolists or even in some Soviet or German avant-gardes) Markopoulos, Genet or Erkenov break with that strategy.
-Their desire does not camouflage itself in oneiric keys or erudite references, but presents itself as vital, immediate, embodied impulse.
+These works speak in very different codes.
+American bourgeois domesticity and family codes in Markopoulos's; carceral institutionalization and codes of confinement in Genet's and Soviet military discipline and military codes in Erkenov's.
+Three representations of desire that distance themselves from the intellectualist idealism that, between the late 19th and early 20th centuries, allowed many artists to express their drives under the protection of the academic, thus escaping the morality of the moment that would have condemned them.
+Against this model Markopoulos, Genet or Erkenov (as other authors like Cocteau, certain symbolists or even in some Soviet or German avant-gardes) break with that strategy.
+Their desires do not camouflage itself in oneiric keys or erudite references, but presents itself as vital, immediate, embodied impulse.

-This clear rupture in the way of expressing desire in turn questions the historical ontology of homophobia: that idea, still so present, that it is an inevitable inheritance, almost natural, that we drag as a weight from the past.
+This clear rupture in the way of expressing desire in turn questions the historical ontology of homophobia.
+That idea, still so present, that it is an inevitable inheritance, almost natural, that we drag as a weight from the past.
 Homophobia is often presented culturally as something "always existing," an anthropological constant that justifies discrimination as "natural" or "traditional" with a linear and permanent historicity, which is not true.
-With the fragmentary character that this composition of image and sound presents, non-linear of subjective experience, it helps to subvert this falsehood and any attempt to insert the rejection of desire into a closed historical narrative, highlighting that it is something that manifests in the present, now.
-The fragmentary aesthetic experience demonstrates that both desire and its rejection exist as present forces, actualized at every instant rather than treated as historical questions.
+With the fragmentary character that this compositions of films and sound present, non-linear of subjective experiences, they help to subvert this falsehood and any attempt to insert the rejection of desire into a closed historical narrative, highlighting that it is something that manifests in the present, now.
+The fragmentary aesthetic experience shows how both desire and its rejection can exist as present forces, actualized at every instant rather than treated as historical questions.

 Keywords: